 - Competitive rates: Payoff charges competitive interest rates, especially for well-qualified borrowers.
 Its rates are in line with other top lenders, such as Laurel Road and SoFi.

 - Holistic approach to managing money: Payoff offers support through tools and assessments to look at your larger money picture, including how your stress and personality affect your finances.
 It also offers quarterly check-ins by phone during your first year.

 - Free monthly FICO score updates: You’ll get a free update on your FICO score every month.
 Payoff claims that its users see an average credit score increase of 40 points within the first four months, so this perk is a helpful way to monitor your own progress.
 Remember, though, many factors influence your credit score, so your experience may vary.

-- Not available in all states: Currently, Payoff personal loans are not available in Massachusetts, Mississippi, Nebraska, and Nevada.
+- Not available in all states: Payoff personal loans are not available in Massachusetts and Nevada, as of September 2021.